List of alien races in Marvel Comics: Marvanites

-The Marvanites are a semi-humanoid race with large craniums and green skin, averaging 40' in height.
+The Marvanites are a semi-humanoid species with large craniums and green skin, averaging 40' in height.
 They come from the planet Marvan, fifth from the sun in the Mawnolf star system.
 They have psionic abilities which allow them to overcome the pull of gravity on their huge bodies and levitate themselves; their psionics also allow them to project destructive force beams from their eyes and teleport.
-First seen in Marvel Two-in-One Annual #3 (1978).

 Megans

-The Megans are a semi-reptilian, semi-humanoid race with one eye, red skin, large ears, and suction cups at the end of each digit.
-They live on the planet Mega, third from the sun, in the Mirpet star system in the Milky Way galaxy.
+The Megans are a semi-reptilian, semi-humanoid species with one eye, red skin, large ears, and suction cups at the end of each digit.
+They live on the planet Mega, third from the sun, in the Mirpet star system in the Milky Way.
 The people of Mega were engaged in centuries in a war with the neighboring planet Beta.
-First seen in Godzilla #12 (July 1978).

 Mekkans

-The Mekkans are a race of semi-humanoid robots with superhuman strength.
-They come from the planet Mekka, second from the sun in the Kirthom star system in the Milky Way galaxy.
+The Mekkans are a semi-humanoid robotic species with superhuman strength.
+They come from the planet Mekka, second from the sun in the Kirthom star system in the Milky Way.
 Their planet was originally called Maarin, after the humanoids who lived there.
 They built the Mekkans as servants, but after the Maarin were all killed by an extraplanetary spore virus, the Mekkans took control of the planet.
 Torgo is a Mekkan.
-First seen in Fantastic Four #91 (October 1969).

 Mentelleronites

-The Mentelleronites are a race of giant aliens.
+The Mentelleronites are a giant humanoid species with reality-warping abilities.
 Orrgo is a Mentelleronite.

 Mephitisoids

-The Mephitisoids are a race of furry humanoids with a combination of originally skunk-like and later also cat-like characteristics, they have night vision, retractable claws, acute senses, pointed ears, and tails.
+The Mephitisoids are a furry humanoid species with a combination of originally skunk-like and later also cat-like characteristics, they have night vision, retractable claws, acute senses, pointed ears, and tails.
 They come from the planet Tryl'sart, third from the sun in the Cyrane Om'lr star system in the Shi'ar galaxy.
 They communicate using pheromones.
 Hepzibah of the Starjammers is a Mephitisoid.
 Male Mephitisoids can generate pheromones that can subject almost any humanoid that breathes them in to their will.
-First seen in X-Men #107 (October 1977).

 Mercurians

-The Mercurians are a race of aliens descended from a race of genetically engineered humans who live on the planet Mercury.
+The Mercurians are a species descended from genetically engineered humans who live on the planet Mercury.
 Nikki is from the planet Mercury.
-They first appeared in Marvel Presents #4 (April 1976).

 Microns

 The Microns are inhabitants of Ithaka in the Homeworld region from the sub-atomic universe.
-First seen in Micronauts #1.

 Mobians

-The Mobians are a humanoid race with orange skin and hair, averaging 8' in height.
-They come from the planet Mobius, eleventh from the sun in the Lemivell star system in the Andromeda Galaxy. they have the ability to survive for short periods in the vacuum of space.
-A Mobian named Xeron "the Star-Slayer" was a harpooner aboard the starship Andromeda when the ship encountered the Hulk.
-First seen in The Incredible Hulk (vol. 2) #136 (February 1971).
+The Mobians are a humanoid species with orange skin and hair, averaging 8' in height.
+They come from the planet Mobius, eleventh from the sun in the Lemivell star system in the Andromeda Galaxy.
+Mobians can survive in the vacuum of space for short periods.